abhiabhi0/obsidan-programmerCave/LLD/11 - Behavioural Design Patterns - Observer and Strategy.md

 }
 ```

 •	This works but it is not very flexible.
 If we want to add a new type of navigation we have to modify the navigate method.
 This is an example of a violation of the open-closed principle.
 •	Similarly, the method has multiple reasons to change, and we have to test it for all the different types of navigation.

-	•	We could create an interface and have a separate class for each type of navigation.
+•	We could <mark class="hltr-g">create an interface and have a separate class for each type of navigation</mark>.
-	•	This would solve the problem of having to modify the `navigate` method, but inheritance is static and we cannot change the behavior of the navigate method at runtime.
+•	This would solve the problem of having to modify the `navigate` method, <mark class="hltr-o">but inheritance is static and we cannot change the behavior of the navigate method at runtime</mark>.
 Also code duplication is a problem.
 This is where the strategy pattern comes in.

 •	The **strategy pattern** allows us to encapsulate the different types of navigation in separate classes and select the appropriate one at runtime.

 •	The Strategy pattern suggests that you take a class that does something specific in a lot of different ways and extract all of these algorithms into separate classes called strategies.
 •	The original class, called context, must have a field for storing a reference to one of the strategies.
 •	The context delegates the work to a linked strategy object instead of executing it on its own.

 ### Implementation

-	0.	**Strategy interface** - defines an algorithm interface common to all supported versions.
+1.	**Strategy interface** - defines an algorithm interface common to all supported versions.

 ```java
 public interface NavigationStrategy {